 The Château of Vullierens Gardens near Morges are the most delightful setting for nature excursions, offering visitors a stunning walk through irises, lilies, roses and ancient trees.

-Open during the iris flowering season – from May to mid-June – the garden is a riot of colour with more than 50,000 flowers representing more than 400 varieties.
+Open every year from April to October.
+During the iris flowering season – from May to mid-June – the garden is a riot of colour with more than 50,000 flowers representing more than 400 varieties.

 Art in the gardens...

-The arrival of art in the gardens of the Château de Vullierens coincides with the marriage of the current lord of the manor to Dorianna Destenay, a painter.
+The arrival of art in the gardens of the Château de Vullierens coincides with the marriage of the current owner to Dorianna Destenay, a painter.
 It was she who inspired and initiated the sculpture collection, particularly following her meeting with Manuel Torres.

 ...and a bouquet of artists in the Castle's outbuildings